Takoyakiisgood/ID_S10204547_Celest_Assg1_website/README.md

 https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css

 <h2>Testing</h2>
-Navigation Tab:
+<li>Navigation Tab:
 <br>-Go to navigation tab
 <br>-Click on section to view
-<br>-page automatically navigates down to the section user wants to view.
+<br>-page automatically navigates down to the section user wants to view.</li>

-<br>Contact form:
+<li>Contact form:
 <br>-Go to the "Contact Us" page
 <br>-Try to submit the empty form and verify that an error message about the required fields appears
 <br>-Try to submit the form with an invalid email address and verify that a relevant error message appears
 <br>-Try to submit the form with all inputs valid and verify that a success message appears.
-<br>-The success message appears although form is not filled, however there'll be an error message as the field form has to be filled, this was because i applied "on-click" to the submit button.
+<br>-The success message appears although form is not filled, however there'll be an error message as the field form has to be filled, this was because i applied "on-click" to the submit button.</li>

-<br>Social Media Webpage:
+<li>Social Media Webpage:
 <br>-Try clicking on the various social media icons
 <br>-Social media page opens up in a new tab so that user can view the social media pages without losing the original webpage.
 <br>Responsive Layout:
-<br>-The responsive layout transition is not as smooth as what i expected it to be: transition between different screen sizes using the inspect tool on chrome.
+<br>-The responsive layout transition is not as smooth as what i expected it to be: transition between different screen sizes using the inspect tool on chrome.</li>

 <h2>Credits</h2>
 The text in #opening and #achievements section was copied,and modified, from https://bowensecband.wordpress.com/about/